-Although believers are commanded to make disciples of the nations (Matthew 28:18-20) and although unbelievers must repent and believe in Jesus Christ to be saved (Acts 2:38; 16:31), ultimately, God has chosen whom He will save, He causes men and women to repent and believe in Christ, and He secures their salvation, and more.
+Although believers are commanded to make disciples of the nations (Matthew 28:18-20) and unbelievers must repent and believe in Jesus Christ to be saved (Acts 2:38; 16:31), God has chosen whom He will save.
+God causes men and women to repent and believe in Christ, and He secures their salvation and more.
 To state it another way, God is sovereign in salvation.

 The following Scriptures highlight God’s sovereignty in salvation: